 On April 25, 1901, the Detroit Tigers took on the Milwaukee Brewers in the debut of the AL as a Major League.
 Early on, the Tigers didn't look big league ready.

 The Brewers took an early 7-0 lead after a series of Detroit errors.
 They built that into a 13-4 advantage heading into the ninth inning.
-Detroit was going to see the first game of their big league existence end with a devastating loss.
+Detroit was going to see the first game of its big league existence end with a devastating loss.

 With the crowd going wild -- “Hats were being thrown in the air, coats were flying and everyone was yelling themselves hoarse” was how the Detroit Free Press described it -- the Tigers loaded the bases with two outs but were still down, 13-9.
 Kid Gleason then hit a grounder to Jimmy Burke that should have ended the game.
 Instead, Burke dropped the ball, allowing two runs to score and keeping the Tigers' hopes alive.
 Ducky Holmes then beat out a slow grounder to cut the lead to 13-12.